triflicacid/triflic-script/README.md

 Now, supports multi-line programs with basic control structures.
 Due to origins this program, the interpreter has some quirks.

+If I has known how this would progress, I would've written this in Java or C++ for speed.
+As this is written in JavaScript, it is pretty slow: my script is interpreted (probably pretty badly), which is then interpreted by JavaScript's V8 and run as C++.
+Not very fast :(.

 ## Important Notes
 - Inline function definitions in format `<name>(<args>) = ...` has been disabled
 - Optional arguments in `func` are not implemented